pgotta/Stemmy/README.md

 `manifest.json`.
 Re-running only repairs what's broken.
 Once installed, the **Extended** card shows "ready"; otherwise it says *"Needs MSST"* and the pass skips cleanly.

-**It runs full-length, and that's the catch.** These big multi-stem models separate far better with the whole song in view, so Stemmy runs Extended full-length (no chunking).
-The model assembles its entire output as one large array, so a 4-minute song needs roughly **12–16 GB of free RAM** (more for longer tracks):
+**RAM is the catch.** These big multi-stem models separate far better with the whole song in view, so Stemmy prefers to run Extended full-length.
+The model assembles its entire output as one large array, so a 4-minute song needs roughly **12 to 16 GB of free RAM** (more for longer tracks).
+Stemmy now handles this automatically:

-- **16 GB total is not enough** with a browser or OneDrive open: it will OOM, and that's expected.
+- **Enough RAM:** it runs full-length for the best separation.
+- **Short on RAM:** it slices the song into overlapping segments (chunked), runs the model on each, and crossfade-stitches them back together.
+This bounds memory use but separates a little less cleanly.
+- **A full-length pass that runs out of memory** is caught and retried in chunked mode automatically, so you still get stems rather than a silent result.
+If even that fails, the pass reports a clear out-of-memory note and the rest of the run is unaffected.
-- **32 GB is comfortable; 64 GB for long tracks.**
+- You can force a mode with an environment variable: `STEMMY_MSST_FULL=1` (always full-length) or `STEMMY_MSST_FULL=0` (always chunked). **32 GB is comfortable; 64 GB for long tracks.**
-- If Extended is skipped with an out-of-memory note, it **fails gracefully**: the rest of the run is unaffected.
-Close other apps and retry, use a shorter clip, or set `STEMMY_MSST_FULL=0` to fall back to chunked processing (bounded RAM, but the model smears sound into fewer stems).

 **Two things it cannot do** (asked often enough to spell out):